What is a "Formal Complaint"?

 • matters that are handled by tribunals, courts of law, quasi-judicial boards, or other jurisdictions.

-1. Complete a Formal Complaint Form and submit it directly to the Clerk’s Office, either:
+1. Complete the Formal Complaint Form and submit it to the Clerk’s Office:

 Disclaimers